CDQ Didn’t Rape Me – Ifu Ennada — Nigeria Today

 CDQ Didn’t Rape Me – Ifu Ennada

+But in an interview with The Punch published on Sunday, Ifu declared that CDQ was not the entertainer she referred to, adding that she would soon identify the culprit.

+She said, “ I was the one who was raped and I didn’t talk about it until recently.
+When I am ready to reveal the rapist’s identity, I will do so .
+For now, it is no one’s business.
+I don’t know what gave people the impression that it was CDQ .
+I didn’t mention CDQ’s name .
+I don’t understand people.”

-The post CDQ Didn’t Rape Me – Ifu Ennada appeared first on The Herald Nigeria Newspaper.
+The post CDQ Didn’t Rape Me – Ifu Ennada appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share